stashed/percona-xtradb/docs/clustered.md

 > Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/percona-xtradb/tree/{{< param "info.subproject_version" >}}/docs/examples).

-## Backup Percona XtraDB
+## Backup Percona XtraDB Cluster

-This section will demonstrate how to backup a Percona XtraDB database.
-Here, we are going to deploy a Percona XtraDB database using KubeDB.
+This section will demonstrate how to backup a Percona XtraDB cluster.
+Here, we are going to deploy a Percona XtraDB cluster using KubeDB.
 Then, we are going to back up this database into a GCS bucket.
-Finally, we are going to restore the backed up data into another Percona XtraDB database.
+Finally, we are going to restore the backed up data into another Percona XtraDB cluster.

-### Deploy Sample Percona XtraDB Database
+### Deploy Sample Percona XtraDB Cluster

-Let's deploy a sample Percona XtraDB database and insert some data into it.
+Let's deploy a sample Percona XtraDB cluster and insert some data into it.

 #### Create Percona XtraDB CRD